All That Glitters Ain’t Gold

 Cool Contemporary ‘Heavy Metal’ Gems

 Jewelry and precious metal manufacturers have been famous for a long time for their pieces wrought from precious metals.
-But when it comes to metal jewelry how do we know that we’re making the right choice?
+But when it comes to metjewellerylry how do we know that we’re making the right choice?
 Most of us certainly don’t realize that depending on our lifestyle we would actually do better picking a different metal sometimes.
 All too often a too light or heavy piece can appear harsh, unwieldy and uncomfortable as well as alter your entire outfit.

 → All That Glitters Ain’t Gold